Reading Time: 5 minutes 43 seconds

 Tuna.
 This is an easy protein to reach for as part of a meal or snack.
 It offers a lot of vitamins and 20 grams of protein in three ounces.

 Protein powders.
 While whole foods are always best, protein powders can be a good way to add in extra grams per day.
-Whey-based powder is a great choice, as is pea protein powder for vegans.
+Whey protein powder is a great choice, as is pea protein powder for vegans.

 Quinoa.
 This ancient grain contains about eight grams of protein per cup as well as 40 grams of complex carbs.